Files

 Introduction

-In this exercise, we will read in Landsat-8 data and provide some tips on reading enormous satellite datasets.
+In this exercise, we will read Landsat-8 data and provide tips for reading large satellite datasets.

 When reading satellite image formats, the FeatureReader is typically a better option than the traditional readers.
-Imagery providers have huge global datasets and reading using the traditional readers requires typing in the coordinates of a bounding box, which is not very convenient.
+Imagery providers have vast global datasets, and reading them with traditional readers requires entering the coordinates of a bounding box, which is not very convenient.
 With the FeatureReader, we can use a feature's geometry to initiate reading of a particular area, which is much easier.

 Landsat has multiple bands in different spectral ranges.
 Each band is stored separately.
-Bands 2, 3, and 4 represent Blue, Green, and Red respectively.
-Band 8 is a panchromatic image (grayscale) and can be used for pansharpening operations (increasing resolution of the lower-res color bands).
-Here is an example of the files which the Landsat-8 on AWS reader reads.
+Bands 2, 3, and 4 represent Blue, Green, and Red, respectively.
+Band 8 is a panchromatic image (grayscale) and can be used for pansharpening (increasing the resolution of the lower-resolution color bands).
+Here is the documentation on using Landsat-8 with the AWS reader.

 Step-by-step Instructions

-Since we want to pull a satellite image from a particular location, we can create a search envelope.
+To pull a satellite image from a specific location, we can create a search envelope.
 Add a Creator to the canvas and then add a 2DBoxReplacer.
-The 2DBoxReplacer takes max and min values for both x and y coordinates to create a box.
+The 2DBoxReplacer uses the maximum and minimum x and y coordinates to create a box.
 In the parameters, set the following:

 - Min X Value: -123